lostinthepines/spazm.js/readme.md

 	$('#spazm_viewer').spazm({
 		'prefix':'images/spazm_images/',
 		'num_images':36,
 		'full_width' : 5000,
 		'full_height' : 3750,
 		'zoom_level' : 1,
 		'angle_index' : 90,
 		'rotate_right' : false,
 		'format' : 'png'
 	});

-## Options (* denotes required parameters)
+## Options

 	'prefix':'images/spazm_images/'

-* The path to the images to be used with the viewer
+The path to the images to be used with the viewer *

 	'num_images':36

-* Tell spazm.js how many images are in your sequence
+Tell spazm.js how many images are in your sequence *

 	'full_width':5000

-* Tell spazm.js the full (source) width of your images
+Tell spazm.js the full (source) width of your images *

 	'full_height':3750

-* Tell spazm.js the full (source) height of your images
+Tell spazm.js the full (source) height of your images *

 	'num_zoom_levels':2

-* Tell spazm.js how many zoom levels are available (set to 0 for spin only)
+Tell spazm.js how many zoom levels are available (set to 0 for spin only) *

 	'zoom_level':0